 Peripheral Arterial Disease of the Legs

 Peripheral arterial disease (PAD) is narrowing or blockage of arteries that causes poor blood flow to your arms and legs.
-When you walk or exercise, your leg muscles don't get enough blood and you can get painful cramps.
+PAD is most common in the legs.

-The most common cause is the buildup of plaque on the inside of arteries.
-Plaque is made of extra cholesterol, calcium, and other material in your blood.
-Over time, plaque builds up along the inner walls of the arteries, including those that supply blood to your legs.
+The most common cause of PAD is the buildup of plaque inside of arteries, including the ones that supply blood to your legs.
+This buildup leads to poor blood flow.
 High cholesterol, high blood pressure, and smoking all contribute to plaque buildup.

 What are the symptoms?

-Treatment for PAD relies mainly on healthy lifestyle changes and taking care to manage high blood pressure and cholesterol.
-You may need medicines to ease symptoms or to manage other health problems.
+Treatment for PAD includes ways to relieve symptoms and lower your risk of heart attack and stroke.
+Making healthy lifestyle changes and taking medicines can lower that risk.
 In some cases, you may need surgery or a procedure called angioplasty.

 Health Tools help you make wise health decisions or take action to improve your health.